haywardgg/ExpansionCustomLoadingScreen/README.md

 - Edit `\Data\LoadingScreens\LoadingImages.json` and update as necessary with your screenshot names.
 - Update `\scripts\3_Game\CustomLoadingScreen.c` with your logo Edds file name (Line 3)
 - Edit `\Data\LoadingScreens\LoadingMessages.json` and add your own messages.
+- Optional: You can disable the logo in `CustomLoadingScreen.c` line 47 .
 - Repack , publish and enjoy.
-- You can disable the logo in `CustomLoadingScreen.c` line 47 .

 Always open the PBO after building and check all the files that should be there, are there.
 Add these in the General > List of Files to Copy Directly list in your PBO Manager..